qsmtco/Phosphor/README.md

 ![Phosphor logo](assets/phosphor-logo.jpg)

-## An Experiment in Generative UIs
+## An Experiment in AIdaptive UIs

-A handheld where an LLM draws the next screen as HTML/js.
+A handheld computer where an LLM draws the next screen as HTML/js.
 You talk.
 It listens.
 The screen that appears is whatever the moment calls for.

 That's it.
 That's the whole idea.